camunda/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 ## The Decision Key

 A DMN XML file can contain multiple decisions.
-To distinguish the decisions every decision should have an `id` attribute.
+To distinguish the decisions, every decision should have an `id` attribute.

 ```xml